oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_registry_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a Registry resource in Oracle Cloud Infrastructure
-- For *state=present*, creates a new Data Connectivity Management Registry ready for performing data Connectivity Management.
+- For *state=present*, creates a new Data Connectivity Management registry ready to perform data connectivity management.
 - This resource has the following action operations in the :ref:`oracle.oci.oci_data_connectivity_registry_actions <ansible_collections.oracle.oci.oci_data_connectivity_registry_actions_module>` module: change_compartment.